Mother and son outdoors in the sun cuddling

 Some of the most common child arrangements include:

-• Sole residency: this is perhaps the most common child arrangement and involves children living permanently with one parent, with regular visits to the non-resident parent
+• Sole residency: This is perhaps the most common child arrangement and involves children living permanently with one parent, with regular visits to the non-resident parent

 Every family is unique, so the child arrangements that work for one (or even most) families may not work for you.
 The most important thing you can do is have an open and honest conversation with your ex-partner and consider what works best for you and your child.